-- the specific reasons for the Plan's determination and references to the specific Plan provisions on which the determination is based, - a description of any additional material or information needed to complete your claim (including an explanation of why the information is needed), - a description of the Plan's appeal procedure and applicable time limits, as well as a statement of your right to bring suit under Federal law following an adverse determination on appeal, and - a statement that you have the right to submit written comments, documents, records and other information relating to the claim, and that, upon your request, the Plan will make available to you (or provide you with copies of) all documents, records and other information relevant to your claim.
+- the specific reasons for the Plan's determination and references to the specific Plan provisions on which the determination is based, - a description of any additional material or information needed to complete your claim (including an explanation of why the information is needed), - a description of the Plan's appeal procedure and applicable time limits, as well as a statement of your right to bring suit under Federal law following an adverse determination on appeal, and - a statement that you have the right to submit written comments, documents, records and other information relating to the claim, and, that upon your request, the Plan will make available to you (or provide you with copies of) all documents, records and other information relevant to your claim.

-If you have applied for a Regular Pension, Vested Pension or an Early Retirement Pension, that notice will be sent to you within a reasonable period of time, but not later than 90 days after the Plan receives your application.
-If special circumstances require an extension of time (up to 90 additional days) for processing your application, you will be notified in writing within the initial 90-day period of those special circumstances and the date by which you can expect a decision on your application.
+If you have applied for a Vested Pension, Early Retirement Pension or a Regular Pension, that notice will be sent to you within a reasonable period of time, but not later than 90 days after the Plan receives your application.
+If special circumstances require an extension of time (up to 90 additional days) for processing your application, you will be notified of those special circumstances and the date by which you can expect a decision on your application.